 - Admission is competitive and selection is based on an evaluation of all factors.
 Apply by the March 1 priority deadline.

 - Complete a personal interview with representatives of the profession, advanced students in the program and the counseling faculty.
-An interview is required and is held in late February or early March.
+An interview is required and is scheduled for mid to late March.

 - For specific interview dates and an appointment, contact the departmental secretary.
 If attendance at an interview is totally impractical, the graduate director may designate an alternate method.

-- Typically, notice regarding admission decisions are completed and sent to applicants within approximately 5 weeks of the admission deadline.
+- Generally, notice regarding admission decisions are completed and sent to applicants within approximately 5 weeks of the admission deadline.